Photoreactivity of Drugs in vitro and in vivo

 photoallergy (Moore, 2002).
 Phototoxicity is defined as an alteration of cell function by an interaction between a chemical and non-ionizing radiation, the response being likened to an exaggerated sunburn.
 The reaction occurs upon simultaneous exposure to a phototoxic chemical (e.g., drug compound), and radiation of the appropriate wavelength.
 The wavelength of radiation implicated in most phototoxic reactions ranges from 300 to 400 nm.
 Most drug-induced phototoxic reactions are acute, occurring within a few minutes to several hours after exposure.
 They reach a peak from several hours to several days later, and usually disappear within a short time period after stopping either the drug or the exposure to radiation.

 Photoallergy is an acquired altered capacity of the skin to react to light.
 Thus, it is immune-mediated wherein a drug molecule is stimulated by radiation to combine with a protein or other biomacromolecule in the skin to form an antigen.
-Photoallergy is believed to require several exposures, and an induction period, before the response is observed, and it has a different histology compared to phototoxicity.
+Photoallergy is believed to require exposure with an induction period before the response is observed, and it has a different histology compared to phototoxicity.
 A widespread exposure to artificial light sources, such as daylight lamps and solaria, a change in human leisure habits (i.e., more time spent outdoors), and the widespread use of drugs within the (Western) population increases the photosensitivity problem.
 Several requirements are, however, to be met if a drug is to cause a photosensitivity reaction.
 First, the drug substance or drug metabolite has to be distributed to tissues that are exposed to radiation, like the skin, eye and hair.
-Secondly, the UV-visible absorption spectrum of the drug substance or metabolite must overlap the UV-visible transmission spectrum of the actual tissue.
+Secondly, the UV-visible absorption spectrum of the drug substance or metabolite or their complexes with, e.g., proteins, must overlap the UV-visible transmission spectrum of the actual tissue.
 A fraction of the optical radiation above 300 nm will penetrate sufficiently deep into skin to react with substances circulating in the bloodstream, or accumulated in the tissue.
 The undesired photosensitivity reactions will occur in some people who either ingest the photosensitizing agents or apply them topically.

 Enhanced ocular injury from UV radiation or visible light can be experienced in the presence of drugs that accumulate in the eye.
 However, cutaneous phototoxicity is by far the most common of the drug-induced photosensitivity reactions.
 Major skin reactions are erythema, hyperpigmentation, exaggerated sunburn and blisters.
-Drug-induced photosensitivity can be anticipated among a wide range of therapeutic groups like e.g., antidepressives, antihistamines, antihypertensives, antimicrobials, antineoplastics, antipsychotics, diuretics, hypoglycemic agents and nonsteroidal anti-inflammatory drugs (NSAIDs).
+Drug-induced photosensitivity can be anticipated among a wide range of therapeutic groups, such as antidepressives, antihistamines, antihypertensives, antimicrobials, antineoplastics, antipsychotics, diuretics, hypoglycemic agents and nonsteroidal anti-inflammatory drugs (NSAIDs).
 Photosensitizing chemicals usually have a planar, tricyclic or polycyclic configuration, and a molecular weight <500 Daltons.
-The photochemical and photobiological mechanisms are mainly free radical in nature, but reactive oxygen species are also involved.
+The photochemical and photobiological mechanisms involve free radicals and/or singlet oxygen (Type I /Type II photochemical reactions).
 The same drugs are generally innocuous to skin in the absence of exposure to optical radiation.
 The main protective actions to be taken by the patient are to avoid exposure to direct sun and solaria, to use broad-spectrum sunscreens, to wear appropriate clothing and sunglasses, and to change medication if possible.
-Several photoreactive drugs can continue to cause light induced side-effects for up to one year after administration.
 Recent documents issued by the FDA and EMEA provide guidance on how to address photosafety assessments (i.e.,

 in vitro testing) and labeling requirements for potentially

-in vivo photoreactive substances (CPMP, 2002; FDA, 2003; Ibbotson, 2006).
-These guidelines are most likely to be applied on new drug substances, and not on products already on the market, but so far they are not mandatory.
+in vivo photoreactive substances (FDA, 2003; Ibbotson, 2006; ICH S10, 2013).
+These guidelines are most likely to be applied to new drug substances, and not to products already on the market, but so far they are not mandatory.

 Conclusion

-Evaluation of interactions between drugs and optical radiation now forms a natural part of the research and development work for new drug substances and products, but such information may be incomplete for drugs registered before 1998, and for
+Evaluation of interactions between drugs and optical radiation now forms a natural part of the research and development work for new drug substances and products; such information may be incomplete for drugs registered before 1998, and for

 ex tempore preparations.
-Basic knowledge on the reaction mechanisms for individual drug substances and products is required in order to ensure a safe handling, packaging and labeling of the products, to ensure safe and efficient medication, and to reduce costs, to optimize drug therapy by, e.g., developing new drug delivery systems or therapeutic regimes, and to reduce the potential for adverse effects.
+Basic knowledge on the photostability and photochemical reaction mechanisms for individual drug substances and products is required in order to ensure a safe handling, packaging and labeling of the products, to ensure safe and efficient medication, and to reduce costs.
+Knowledge about reaction mechanisms would further allow for the optimization of drug therapy by, e.g., development of new drug delivery systems or therapeutic regimes, and the reduction in adverse effects.
 The combination of drugs and optical radiation has a great potential in cancer therapy, and is likely to find new applications in the near future (e.g., in the battle against resistant bacteria).

 References